 Office facilities shall be provided by the Contractor as described in SABS 1200 AB and PSAB of the Specification.

-PS 7.3 Water, electricity and sewage
+PS 7.3 Water, Electricity and sewage

 The Contractor shall, at his own expense, be responsible for obtaining and distributing the water and electricity required for construction and domestic use.
 The distribution of water and electricity shall be carried out in accordance with the applicable laws and regulations.